akilmarshall/minecraft_house/README.md

 ```
 Where TYPE can be any one of the following: **east**, **west**, **south**, **north**, **ueast**, **uwest**, **usouth**, **unorth**.

-Where the "u" directions are upside down.
+Where the "u" stands for upside down.

 ### Chests and Furnaces
 ```python